 The delighted king wanted to see more, so the Bodhisatta put a plantain at each corner and shot all four with a single arrow, which he called the pierced-circle trick.
 Then he performed ten more tricks that nobody else in the world could do: the arrow-stick, arrow-rope, arrow-plait, arrow-terrace, arrow-pavilion, arrow-wall, arrow-stairs, arrow-tank, arrow-lotus, and arrow-shower.
 After these twelve displays of skill, the Bodhisatta gave nine demonstrations of strength: He shot arrows that pierced through a plank of fig-wood twenty centimeters thick; a plank of asana-wood ten centimeters thick; a copper plate five centimeters thick; an iron plate two and a half centimeters thick; a hundred boards joined together; a wagon full of straw, sand, and planks from the front; then again the same wagon from the back; two hundred meters of water; and four hundred meters of earth.
 At sunset he finished his exhibition by piercing a hair from two hundred meters.
 The king rewarded the Bodhisatta with one hundred thousand coins and promised to appoint him commander-in-chief, but because it was late, they would do the ceremony the next day.

 That night the Bodhisatta pondered his life and decided that power, a family, and wealth would cause him too much temptation and lead him on a path to hell, so he snuck off to a forest and became an ascetic.
-When Indra, king of the gods, saw this he sent Vissakamma, his own builder, to construct a monastery for the Bodhisatta and the multitude he knew would soon follow him.
+When Indra, king of the gods, saw this he sent Vissakamma, heaven’s chief builder, to construct a monastery for the Bodhisatta and the multitude he knew would soon follow him.
 There the Bodhisatta lived on roots, berries, and other foods he gathered in the forest and soon developed the eight attainments and five faculties.

 Eventually the king learned of the Bodhisatta’s whereabouts and went to visit him.
 The Bodhisatta floated in the air and preached to him and his entourage about dharma and the misery caused by sensual desires.
 After listening, they all renounced the world on the spot.